moatazeldebsy/Espresso-TAU/README.md

 # Pre-requisite

 In order to follow this course, you will need
- * macOS High Sierra or Mojave
+ * macOS High Sierra or Mojave | Windows 10
  * Android Studio 3.6+
  * Android Emulator
  * Github Account